asmith9455/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in lane_line_img_processing.py for lines 52 through 110.
+The code for this step is contained in lane_line_img_processing.py, lines 118 through 186.

 The first step in the calibration is collecting object points.
 These are 3D points in the world.
 The world frame is defined such that the origin is the upper left of the checkerboard pattern  in the images, the x axis is along one side of the checkerboard and the y axis is along the other.
 The checkerboard is the plane z = 0.
 Therefore the image points are the same for all calibration images.
 The 3D points just need to be scaled properly - the actual size of the squares was not taken into account for this calibration since not supplied (assumed 1m by 1m squares).